 Small local businesses with no plans to pursue national or international coverage, may settle with a key or a simple PBX system, which allows larger employee capacity, but no advanced functions or internal networking.
 However, if penetration in further locations is a priority for the company, PBX and VoIP systems are the more suitable option for them to reduce long distance and international call costs.
 Companies with multiple locations can also implement an internal phone system, which will allow cheaper and easier communication between employees.

 Different phone systems come with their price levels, so the company should be aware of how much they can actually afford to spend.
 Usually more advanced and expensive phone systems lower bill costs in the long-run, with Internet based international calls and other features.
 VoIP systems, for instance, have an unlimited user capacity but are priced based on the number of users, which can be quite costly for a business with many employees.
 In those cases, choosing a hybrid system is a suitable option to save money on installation and still benefit from VoIP functions.

 Integrating a complex phone system causes some changes in business processes and it is important that the staff is able to operate with them.
 Owners should have in mind that new systems may take some employee training for an efficient result, so they should decide on the complexity of the system beforehand.

 Key Telephone Systems for Small Businesses

-These two type of key telephone systems differ in terms of costs associated, number of users and features.
+These two type of key telephone systems differ in terms of costs associated, the number of users, and features.